 Overview

-At the same time the programme is flexible in helping you develop your own specialisms and research interests.
-While the core modules provide you with the academic rigour of learning history at advanced levels, the practical skills involved in History and Humanities research allow you get first-hand experience of conference management, presenting work and writing for publications.
-It is an ideal stepping-stone to either research at PhD level or a career in teaching, publishing, research or event management.
+Capitalising on our research expertise, the History MA combines taught and individual approaches, enabling you to focus on specific areas of interest that drive your passion for the subject.
+We will provide you with the academic rigour of advanced-level learning and equip you with the practical skills involved in independent research, giving you first-hand experience of conference management, presenting work and writing for publications.
+This course is an ideal stepping-stone to either research at PhD level or a career in teaching, publishing, research or event management.

-The staff who teach History here have produced ground-breaking monographs on topics such as internment in the First World War, the history of Montenegro, cultural exchanges in the Indian Ocean World and the history and heritage of the Olympic Games.
-Their research has featured on numerous media programmes, including BBC TV’s My Family, Partition and Me: India 1947 and BBC Radio 4’s Sport and the British.
-In addition, many of the staff members have links with Museums and Galleries and provide consultancy for a range of establishments and institutions.
-This programme provides you with an opportunity to work with them and learn from leading historians.
+Our teaching team produces ground-breaking work on topics such as internment in the First World War, the history of Montenegro, cultural exchanges in the Indian Ocean World and the history and heritage of the Olympic Games.
+Their research has featured in the media, including the BBC’s TV programme My Family, Partition and Me: India 1947, and BBC Radio 4 Extra’s Sport and the British.

 Structure and assessment